-The second principal component has a weak positive correlation with (11) medium and small-sized business annual spring wage increase and the business environment ((12) ~ (16)).
+The second principal component has a weak positive correlation with (13) medium and small-sized business annual spring wage increase and the business environment $((12) \sim (16))$ .
 In contrast, it correlates negatively with costs of living ((5), (6)) and (3) the monthly expense.
-Therefore, it can be said that the second principal component reflects the ability for wage payment.
-It will be natural to think that the bigger the ability for wage payment and the bigger the annual wage increase, the better life the worker can enjoy.
-Therefore, we assume the second principal component "the ability to pay".
+Therefore, it may be said that the second principal component reflects the ability for wage payment.
+It will be natural to think that the bigger the ability for wage payment and the bigger the annual wage increase, the better life workers can